This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-Northwest owns all university-provided notebook computers and all university-provided software.
-Therefore, Information Technology (IT) reserves the right to format and reload the hard disk of all university-provided notebook computers without a user's permission.
+Northwest owns all university-provided computing equipment (i.e., desktop, laptop and tablet computers, etc.) and all university-provided software.
+Therefore, Information Technology (IT) reserves the right to format and reload the hard disk of all university-provided computers without a user's permission.

-The IT department is not responsible for backing up (copying) personal files on university-provided notebook computers.
+The IT department is not responsible for backing up (copying) personal files on university-provided computers.
 Consequently, it is the responsibility of the user to make and keep a backup of important personal files on an alternate storage device.

 Alternative storage devices (other than the Microsoft-provided OneDrive personal file storage students have through their Northwest email account) are not provided by Northwest or the IT department.
 The user is solely responsible for purchasing such a device with personal funds.
 Such devices include, but are not limited to, USB Flash/Jump drive and CD.
 Users are encouraged to back-up files on a weekly basis in case of hardware or software failure.

-If your personal computer seems to be running much slower than it did when you first purchased it, it is time for your PC to have the equivalent of an automobile "tune-up."
+If your personally-owned computer seems to be running much slower than it did when you first purchased it, it is time for your PC to have the equivalent of an automobile "tune-up."
 By tuning-up your computer on a weekly or monthly basis, you will help greatly extend the life of your PC, as well as, help speed it up.
 The tune-up entails the following: Deleting Temporary Internet files, uninstalling unused software, deleting any unneeded files, and running Scandisk and Defragmenter.

 Note: Performing daily or weekly Windows Updates on your PC is important.